Raw milk is a living food.

 Raw milk is rich in beneficial bacteria.

 As a living food, raw milk is rich in beneficial bacteria.
 These bacteria are critical to your health; indeed,beneficial bacteria are so critical to human health that you cannot live without them.
-These bacteria are responsible for stimulating and training your immune system to function correctly.
-They also work in conjunction with your immune system to keep pathogenic bacteria at bay.
-Indeed, they can be effective in the prevention and treatment of e. coli, rotavirus and salmonella infections.
-By consuming foods rich in beneficial bacteria – like raw dairy products and naturally fermented foods – you can help to optimize the levels of beneficial bacteria present in your gut.
+They're responsible for stimulating and training your immune system to function correctly.
+By consuming foods rich in beneficial bacteria - like raw or cultured dairy products and naturally fermented foods - you can help to optimize the levels of beneficial bacteria present in your gut.
 These bacterial allies are destroyed by pasteurization and are absent in pasteurized and UHT milk.

 Raw milk is rich in food enzymes.